West Bromwich Building Society

+West Bromwich Building Society, commonly referred to as the West Brom or West Brom Building Society, is the eighth largest building society in the UK, with its headquarters in West Bromwich, England.
+It is a member of the Building Societies Association.

-West Bromwich Permanent Building Society was formed in 1849 and remained a very local society for over a 100 years, only adding a few local branches in the 1930s.
+The Society was formed in 1849 and remained a very local society for over 100 years.
+In 2024, the West Brom celebrated its 175th anniversary, making it one of the oldest building societies still in existence today.

-The appointment of Frank Dilkes as Managing Director in 1965 led to substantial regional expansion and within little more than a decade there were 67 branches.
-Later financial expansion through extended use of wholesale funds, and lending on commercial property meant that the Society became over-extended; losses were incurred, its credit rating was downgraded and in 2009 there was speculation about its future.

-A back to basics programme saw a reduction in wholesale funding, a gradual withdrawal from commercial property lending, and a reduction in its cost base.
-Operating out of 36 branches, with 95% of its lending for home ownership, the Society is now soundly based and 7th by size in the industry.

 History

 A local Society

-The meeting to propose a building society for West Bromwich was held on 23 April 1849 at the Paradise Street Methodist Meeting rooms.
+The meeting to propose a building society for West Bromwich was held at the Paradise Street Methodist Meeting rooms on 23 April 1849.

 It is believed that the West Bromwich Permanent Building Society formally opened for business later that year.
 There were 20 men at that first meeting, all steeped in Methodism, and comprised local tradesmen and skilled craftsmen -retailers, a boat builder, boot maker, blacksmith, glass cutter.
 One of these was appointed the first Secretary, James Sharp, a grocer.
 A couple of years later, hardly any of the original names were mentioned again and the trustees were drawn more from the middle class.
 The only figure of note in those early years was Reuben Farley, a prominent industrialist and later the first Mayor of West Bromwich.
 He was not one of the original 20 but he signed the earliest remaining accounts (1851) and from 1858 to his retirement in 1897 signed the accounts as president.

 The aims of the Society were no different to those of other early societies.
 Intentions to enable the working man to be his own landlord and "enjoy the privilege of exercising the franchise" were expressed in the 1852 annual report.
 The extension of the franchise was a common theme of the early building societies and reflected the aims of the Freehold Land Societies.
 Lending was only for houses and not for building developers or commercial property The Society confined itself to its immediate locality and growth was often slow – between 1879 and 1909 assets grew from £170,000 to no more than £209,000.